Every computer should be running antivirus software that automatically updates virus definitions and scans the computer on a regular basis.

 All antivirus software makes use of virus definitions.
 These definitions allow antivirus software to recognize viruses.
 Since new viruses and virus variants are released almost daily, it is important to regularly update your virus definitions.
 Most software programs allow you to schedule updates on a daily basis, which we recommend.

 Most antivirus software will allow you to schedule weekly or monthly scans.
 By scheduling scans at regular intervals, you better protect yourself from new viruses.
 If you receive a file containing a new virus before the virus definitions for your antivirus software are updated, then you may become infected by that virus.
-But if you scan on a weekly basis, once the antivirus definitions are updated to include the new virus, you will be notified of the infection and can take the appropriate steps to restore your system.
+However, if you scan on a weekly basis, you will be notified of the infection and can take the appropriate steps to restore your system.

 |AVG||Linux, Windows, FreeBSD||Free|

 |Panda Cloud Antivirus||Windows||Free|